 - Avoid generic language and GPTs.
 Don’t overuse hard sell language and avoid sounding too salesy, as this is exactly what turns people off from your content.
 Videos are designed to capture attention and engage clients in your funnel, not convert them into paying customers after just one viewing.

 Also, please avoid GPT-generated scripts.
-We discussed Google’s crackdown on GPT-generated blogs and articles in our article.
+We discussed Google’s crackdown on GPT-generated blogs and texts in our article.
 Who knows if we will see something like this for videos based on AI generated content.

 Sample Script for Corporate Video: Bringing Concepts to Life